magda13288/VFHCatalogMVC/README.md

 email: admin@gmail.com
 pass: Admin1_1

-You nedd to add default values to table in databse.
+For the correct operation of drop-down lists it is necessary to add default values to table in databse.
 Execute queries on branch "Queries" in the following order:
+- PlantTypesPL
+- PlantGroupsPL
+- PlantSectionsPL
+- GrowthTypesPL
+- FruitTypesPL
+- FruitSizesPL
+- GrowingSeazonsPL
+- DestinationsPL
+- ColorsTable